lavagetto/configdb/README.rst

 This framework is meant for those small databases where the ability to make quick manual changes is critical: for instance, databases used to store configuration and management information.
-As an example, in our organization we're currently using one instance of `admdb` to store data about hosts, users and groups, and another one for source code projects.
+As an example, in our organization we're currently using one instance of `configdb` to store data about hosts, users and groups, and another one for source code projects.

-When managing systems, there is often the necessity of this kind of lightweight authoritative database. `admdb` is meant to remove the tedium of writing your own solution: just craft an appropriate schema, and the management functionality is already taken care of.
+When managing systems, there is often the necessity of this kind of lightweight authoritative database. `configdb` is meant to remove the tedium of writing your own solution: just craft an appropriate schema, and the management functionality is already taken care of.